epimorphics/tide-gauges/readme.md

 # Tide Gauge App

 The Environment Agency publish a range of linked open datasets, including readings from tide gauges around England.
-Current and historical data from these gaages is availble via an [API](http://environment.data.gov.uk/flood-monitoring/doc/tidegauge).
+Current and historical data from these gauges is availble via an [API](http://environment.data.gov.uk/flood-monitoring/doc/tidegauge).

 ## Application features